Update May 13, 2020:

 Call us for more details @ 503-662-3191 (landline)

 Our history with eggs started in Georgia in 2012.
 We started with the trifecta of Pearl White Leghorns, Rhode Island Reds, and Ameraucanas.
-We fell in love with the Leghorns since they were extremely friendly and T could easily them up and hold them.
-He would play under a shade tree there, climbing on its nearly-horizontal trunk with several of them up there playing along.
+We fell in love with the Leghorns since they were extremely friendly and T could easily pick them up and hold them.
+He would play under a shade tree there, climbing on its nearly horizontal trunk with several of them up there playing along.
 The Rhode Island Reds often pecked me, and the Ameraucanas didn’t want anything to do with us.
 Of course, Leghorns were also the most productive and so it was a win-win for our small operation.

-This is our second year raising pigs, and we enjoy them immensely!
+This is our fourth year raising pigs, and we enjoy them immensely!
 We made the mistake of bring our first batch home in my Subaru (it was freezing that day and I didn’t want them to catch cold in a trailer) and the car was never the same.
-We’ve raised several permutations of Hereford / Hampshire/Yorkshire/Tamworth crosses as well as Large Blacks (Tamworth/Large Black crosses).
+We’ve raised several permutations of Hereford, Hampshire, Yorkshire, Tamworth and Large Black crosses.
 While young, the pigs live in the indoor/outdoor paddock in our barn where we handle them often.

-Enjoying mouthfuls of grass and sunshine
+Enjoying mouthfuls of grass and sunshine:

 About Reserving and Buying Pork: